dentarg/auth0-blog/_posts/2016-11-07-migrating-an-angular1-app-to-angular2-part-1.md

 ```

 This tutorial follows the Style Guide and adheres to the default rules in the TSLint config file.
 It's good to lint your project periodically to make sure your code is clean and free of linter errors.

+> **Note:** The Angular CLI TSLint `"eofline": true` rule requires [files to end with a _newline_](https://palantir.github.io/tslint/rules/eofline/).
+This is [standard convention](http://stackoverflow.com/questions/729692/why-should-text-files-end-with-a-newline).
+If you want to avoid lots of newline errors when linting, make sure that your files include this.

 ## Customizing Our Angular 2 Project